La canzone nostra

 The song peaked at number 1 on the FIMI single chart for seven weeks and ranked fifth in the 2021 year-end single chart.
-"La canzone nostra" was certified quintuple platinum in Italy.
+"La canzone nostra" was certified sextuple platinum in Italy.

 Music video

 The music video for "La canzone nostra", directed by YouNuts!, was released on 11 January 2022 via Mace's YouTube channel.
 As of 10 February 2022, the video has over 40 million views on YouTube.